Ask a COVID-19 Question

 - Visit Keeping workplaces, homes, schools, or commercial establishments safe.

-- Maldives has confirmed 13 cases of COVID-19 within its borders, 5 of whom have recovered.
+- Maldives has confirmed community transmission of COVID-19 within its borders.

 - Cases have been identified throughout the country.
 Islands with confirmed COVID-19 patients have been placed under travel lockdown, with arrivals and departures to those islands prohibited.